Heart Healthy Lenoir

 Like countless other counties nationwide, the largely rural county of Lenoir in North Carolina points to heart disease as its leading cause of death among its community members.
 Heart Healthy Lenoir was implemented to address and combat the rise of cardiovascular problems and ultimately develop long-lasting approaches to help decrease the risk of heart disease and related health issues within the community.

-This project was for Lenoir County residents, male or female, ages 18 or older.
+This project was for Lenoir County residents, ages 18 or older.
 The project, which ended in April 2016, was funded by the National Heart, Lung, and Blood Institute, part of the National Institutes of Health (NIH).

 Additionally, this project was coordinated through:

-- UNC Center for Health Promotion and Disease Prevention
+- UNC Center for Health Promotion and Disease Prevention, a CDC Prevention Research Center

 - East Carolina University